 Good designers of anything-from bridges to bathrooms-know that you have to consider the product's end use to make it functional.
 Good juror questionnaire designers need to do the same.
 And you must remember that the end use of a questionnaire includes not only the potential jurors filling it out, but also the trial team evaluating it.
-Thus, the "greatest" questionnaire in the world is of little use if you do not have the time to evaluate it.
+The "greatest" questionnaire in the world, thus, is of little use if you do not have the time to evaluate it.

+Keeping it functional can be another reason for keeping the questionnaire short.
+It does not have to be short to be functional, though.
 To design a functional questionnaire, counsel must consider how much time and how many people will be available to evaluate the completed questionnaires.
 A rule of thumb is that one person can generally evaluate two pages per minute.
-Based on this rule, one person should be able to evaluate 12 ten-page questionnaires in an hour or 18 questionnaires in 90 minutes (a typical court lunch break) or 60 questionnaires in five hours.
+Based on this rule of thumb, one person should be able to evaluate 12 ten-page questionnaires in an hour or 18 questionnaires in 90 minutes (a typical court lunch break) or 60 questionnaires in five hours.
 While actual results can vary greatly from this rule of thumb, it provides a handy benchmark by which to design the questionnaire.

 A questionnaire's functionality also can be enhanced if it is based on a jury selection profile.
-A jury selection profile is a finite, well-defined set of juror characteristics on which you plan to base your peremptory challenges.
-Ideally, such profiles are based on pretrial jury research.
-However, even anecdotal profiles-that is, profiles based on deductive reasoning and anecdotal experience-are useful in that they, like research-based profiles, enable you to focus better on the questions thought to be most predictive.
+A jury selection profile is a finite, well-defined set of juror characteristics upon which you plan to base your peremptory challenges.
+Ideally, such profiles are based on pre-trial jury research.
+However, even deductive profiles-that is, profiles based on deductive reasoning and anecdotal experience-are useful in that they, like research-based profiles, enable you to focus better on the questions thought to be most predictive.
 Without such focus, even a short questionnaire can be difficult to evaluate.

-The layout of a questionnaire can make it easier not only for jurors to fill out, but also for the trial teams to evaluate.
-Using a consistent question and answer format, for example, can reduce both juror confusion and the time needed to evaluate the questionnaires.
-A well laid out and easy to read questionnaire also can help jurors and the trial teams alike.
+The layout of a questionnaire can make it easier to evaluate, as well.
+Using a consistent question and answer format, for example, can reduce the time needed to evaluate the questionnaires.
+A well laid out and easy to read questionnaire also can reduce evaluation time.

-Another aid to making your questionnaire functional is asking the court before recessing to number the jurors so that both sides will know in what order the jurors will be called.
+Another secret to making your questionnaire functional is asking the court before recessing to number the jurors so that both sides will know in what order the jurors will be called.
 Most courts will number the first 12 or 18.
 Some will even number the entire panel.
 With the jurors numbered, you can manage your time more wisely by evaluating the questionnaires in order.